 - Fill your reservoir to be ~50% full by adding 5-7 gallons of water.
 The iHarvest® reservoir will hold ~14 gallons of water at its max fill when it is filled to the top of the filter, but it is good to leave some room to add more water later, if you mistakenly add to many nutrients during setup.

-- Using the small measuring spoon included in your bag of Maxigro, slowly add Maxigro nutrients to the reservoir.
+- Using the small measuring spoon included in your bag of nutrients, slowly add nutrients to the reservoir.

-- Either stir the nutrients in the water, or wait for the pump to cycle water for about 10 minutes with the nutrients to ensure they dissolve well.
+- Either stir the nutrients in the water, or wait for the pump to cycle water for 15 minutes to ensure they dissolve well.

-- Make sure your EC meter is set to PPM, by hitting the shift button until the screen says EC.
+- Make sure your EC meter is set to EC, by hitting the shift button until the screen says EC.
 EC stands for Electrical Conductivity, and it is a measure of the amount of nutrients in your iHarvest®

-- Measure the PPM with the included EC/TDS sensor.
-You will want a PPM reading of above 600 and below 750 for your seedlings.
+- Measure the EC with your meter.
+You will want an EC reading of approximately 0.8 for your seedlings.
 (Read here for more information about what to do as your plants get bigger).
-When your PPM is between 600 and 750, it’s time to adjust your pH.
+When your EC is between 0.7 and 0.9, it’s time to add your pH.

-- Measure the pH with the included pH sensor.
+- Switch your meter to read pH rather than EC.
 You will want your pH to be between 5.8 and 6.5.
 If your pH is below 5.8, then add the pH Up solution.
 If your pH is above 6.5, then add the pH Down solution.
 A little bit of pH solution goes a long way, so you should not have to add more than a few tablespoons in most cases.

-- Either stir the pH solution in the water, or wait for the pump to cycle water for about 10 minutes with the pH solution to ensure they dissolve well.
+- Either stir the pH solution in the water, or wait for the pump to cycle water for about 15 minutes with the pH solution to ensure it mixes well.

-- When your pH is between 5.8 and 6.5, check your PPM reading again to ensure it remains between 600 and 800.
-If you add additional nutrients or water to manage your PPM, make sure to check your pH again.
+- When your pH is between 5.8 and 6.5, check your EC reading again to ensure it remains between 0.7 and 0.9.
+If you add additional nutrients or water to manage your EC, make sure to check your pH again.